learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 - What need does this analysis address?
 - How well does the metric or target variable directly relate to the real world problem?

 ### Data Understanding

-Relates data source and properties of variables to the real-world problem of interest.
-Describes data source and properties of all variables used in data preparation and modeling.
+This section relates data source and properties of variables to the real-world problem of interest.
+Jumping straight into the modeling without demonstrating a thoruogh understanding of the data is amateur hour.
+A robust data understanding section will describe the source and properties of all the variables used in the data preperation and modeling sections.

+**Example questions to be answered:** <br>
-- where does the data come from
+- Where does the data come from?
-- what do the variables mean
+- What do the variables mean in actual language?
-- who is in the sample
-- what elements of the data will/won't address the problem you are trying to solve
-- look for outliers, nas, examine every variable you plan to use
-- Are there any issues in term of permission? copy right? ethical issues? confidential
-- What additional data would be really helpful and is there any way to get it?
 - What is the target varialbe?
+- What is the range or scale of each variable?
+- Who is in the sample  or how was the data colllected?
+- What elements of the data will or will not address the business question?
+- Are there any issues in term of data permissions, copy right, ethical issues, or confidential information?
+- Are there any interesting aspects or anomolies in the data such as outliers or missing data?
+- What additional data would be really helpful in your analysis?

 ### Data Preparation

 Data preparation is fully documented, including valid justification for decisions	All data preparation steps are reproducible and justifiable.

+**Example questions to be answered:** <br>
 - There should be code that can take the raw data and get it ready for analysis, can be run again
 - ideally code to get the data (if scraped or API,etc)
 - ideally pipelined code, but that's an AAB aspect